giantswarm/presentations/content/k8s-in-k8s-new-diagrams/slides.md

 <!-- .slide: data-background-image="/layout/img/city_skyline_buildings_2.svg" data-background-size="50% 50%" data-background-position="bottom right -50%" -->
 # Worker

-* NGINX ingress controller running on a specific port on some of the workers
+* Ingress NGINX Controller running on a specific port on some of the workers
 * Loadbalancer checks if the ingress controller is listening and sends traffic to it

 ---